cmazzaanthony/cmazzaanthony.github.io/_posts/2020-03-25-sample-spaces.md

 We will begin with the **sample space**.
 A sample space represented by $\Omega$ is the set of all possible outcomes in an experiment.
 Elements in the set $\Omega$ are denoted by $\omega$ and are called **sample outcomes**.
 Any subset of $\Omega$ is called an **event** and is denoted by $A$.

-Back to the Thanos example, if we battle Thanos exactly once then our sample space is defined by $\Omega =$ {soul, time, space, mind, reality, power$.
+Back to the Thanos example, if we battle Thanos exactly once then our sample space is defined by $\Omega =$ {soul, time, space, mind, reality, power}.
 A sample outcome would be acquiring the power stone defined by $\omega = power$.
 An event can be one or more sample outcomes (subset) of an experiment.
 Let's get a bit tougher, what is the sample space if we battle Thanos, let's say...twice?

 How do we define the event where we pick the **same** infinity stone in **both** battles?
 Well, in this case there are 36 sample outcomes ($\|\Omega\| = 36$) and in our sample space: {(soul, time), (soul, space) , ...}.
 If this is confusing, don't worry.
 I don't find it by any means obvious why there are 36 possible sample outcomes.
 In order to better understand this, we will dabble in \textit{combinatorics}.
 The number of sample outcomes can be calculated using the formula $n^r$ where $n$ represents the number of items to choose from and $r$ represents the number we wish to choose.
 So in our example there are 6 infinity stones to choose from and we want to choose 2 of them, thus $6^2 = 36$ ([reference](https://www.mathsisfun.com/combinatorics/combinations-permutations.html)).